Define Origin And Insertion Of Muscles

 • Insertion is the ending point, connecting to a bone or another muscle.

-• Each muscle has unique origins and insertions designed for its function.
+• Each muscle has unique origins and insertions built for its function.

 • The arrangement of these points affects the movement and strength of the muscle.